£525 raised of 7,875 target

 HHUGS Qurbanis are facilitated by Euro Quality Lambs in abattoirs that operate on a riba –interest free model (which is far from the norm.)
 Euro Quality Lambs in-house Sharia advisor, Imam Sohyab Peerbhai, is present during the sacrifice, to ensure HMC compliance and offer assurance and peace of mind to donors.
 The UK has the highest standards in meat production ensuring animal and environmental welfare and hygiene.
 This is in keeping with the Muslim ethos of excellence and goodness –tayyib.

 Qurbani must be performed after the Eid prayer, on the 10th of Dhul Hijjah.
 It can be carried out anytime between then and before sunset on the third day of Eid/the 12th of Dhul Hijjah.

 ‘Whoever slaughtered the sacrifice before the prayer, he just slaughtered it for himself.
 And whoever slaughtered it after the prayer, he slaughtered it at the right time, and followed the tradition of the Muslims.’
 (Bukhari)

 HHUGS accepts orders on Qurbani up to and including the first day of Eid/10th of Dhul Hijjah.
-Your sacrifice will take place on the third day of Eid/12th of Dhul Hijjah.
+Your sacrifice will take place on Saturday 1st August 2020 (which should correspond to the second day of Eid, 11th Dhul Hijjah).
 Your Qurbani meat will be distributed to needy households throughout the UK, after processing, in the days that follow.